altsan/os2-wnnim/README.md

 window located by default at the bottom right of your screen (you can move it around by dragging).
 The UI consists of two small buttons and a status panel.

- * The button labelled 'I' toggles input conversion on or off.
+ * The button labelled 'I' (入) toggles input conversion on or off.
 You can also toggle this setting using Ctrl+Space.
- * The button labelled 'C' toggles CJK clause conversion on or off.
+ * The button labelled 'C' (変) toggles CJK clause conversion on or off.
 You can also toggle this setting using Ctrl+Shift.

 There is also a popup context menu which allows you to do various things, such